-The order of the symbols in $Y^n$ does not matter for decoding the messages.
-The only relevant statistic the receiver would use from $Y^n$ is which type class $Y^n$ belongs to.
+On the decoding end, the only relevant statistic the receiver would use from $Y^n$ is which type class $Y^n$ belongs to.
 Note that it is entirely equivalent to perform the permutation on the sequence $X^n$ first and then apply the DMC.
 In this case, we no longer need the random variable $Z^n$.
-Because of this, we will also use $P_{Y|X}$ to specify the transition matrix, where $P_{Y|X} = P_{Z|X}$ are the same and interchangeable.
+Because of this, we also use $P_{Y|X}$ to specify the transition matrix, where $P_{Y|X}$ and $P_{Z|X}$ are the same and interchangeable.